Intervention Overview

 United Nations

-World University for Equal Dignity
+World Dignity University

 Why is there not a World University dedicated to the human rights ideal that all humans deserve to live dignified lives?
 Such a World University should exist, and, ideally, connect all national universities.
 Academic freedom ought to be exercised globally and not harnessed into national interests.